ulthiel/NetatmoInflux/Readme.md

 ```
 python Import.py
+Import data for account blah
+  Importing data for Netatmo Indoor Module blah
+    Retrieving data from 2019-03-14 05:18:06 to now: 100%
+    5 data points for 1 timestamps received
+  Importing data for Netatmo Rain Gauge blah
+    Retrieving data from 2019-03-14 05:17:53 to now: 100%
+    1 data points for 1 timestamps received
+  Importing data for Netatmo Outdoor Module blah
+    Retrieving data from 2019-03-14 05:17:40 to now: 100%
+    2 data points for 1 timestamps received
 ```

 The Netamo module id and the location will be stored as tags for each measurement.
 The script will always look for the latest available timestamp for each sensor and then starts retrieving data from this timestamp on.
 So, even if the script crashes (e.g., if the network connection breaks down), you can re-start it as if nothing happened and there won't be data corruption (I hope so).